cysouw/diathesis/text/c06_prepositions.md

 #### *an* Ditransitive dative alternation

-The replacement of a dative with an *an* prepositional phrase is a common alternation (cf. Adler 2011).
-For a detailed analysis of this alternation with the verb *geben*, see De Vaere et al. [-@devaere2018].
-In all cases there is some kind of giving of the accusative object to the dative object implied.
+The replacement of a dative with an *an* prepositional phrase is a common alternation [cf. @adler2011].
+In all examples of this alternation there is some kind of giving of the accusative object to the dative object implied.
+There are detailed analyses of this alternation for the verbs *geben*, *schicken* and *senden* by De Vaere [-@devaere2018; -@devaere2021; -@devaere2023].
 Various verbs in this class also allow for a *zu* dative alternation ([@sec:prepositions-zu-dative]).

 #### Attested verbs {.unnumbered}

-- Giving object to dative: *abgeben, abtreten, anbieten, anvertrauen, aushändigen, borgen, geben, leihen, liefern, schicken, schenken, senden, spenden, übergeben, überreichen, überweisen, vergeben, vererben, verkaufen, vermachen, vermieten*
+- Giving object to dative: *abgeben, abtreten, anbieten, anvertrauen, aushändigen, ausleihen, borgen, geben, leihen, liefern, schicken, schenken, senden, spenden, übergeben, überreichen, überweisen, vergeben, vererben, verkaufen, verleihen, vermachen, vermieten*
 - Giving message to dative: *berichten, erklären, erteilen, faxen, mailen, schreiben, vorlegen, vorstellen*
 - Others: *anpassen*